top of page

 • Game play continues like this until one team takes the lead after a full inning.

-• in the case of a time crunch (umpire decision, championship games excluded) the game will be determined by the new "longest Kick Tie Breaker".
+• in the case of a time crunch, umpire decision (championship games excluded), a semi-final game may be determined by a "longest Kick Tie Breaker".

 • At the end of the championship game the referees will designate one “Finals MVP” from the winning team to receive and extra ‘badge’ of honor that will be added to either player profile.